Page 1 of 2

 When you specify a key using property notation it has to be fully determined at compile time.
 This means that array notation is more powerful than property notation.

-In ECMAScript 2015 you can also use expressions in array definitions:
+In ECMAScript 2015 you can also use expressions in keys as part of array definitions:

 Associative arrays as objects